shadsplan/linux/notes/lpi/59_Sockets_Internet_Domains.md

 Internet domain datagram sockets are implemented on top of UDP.
 UDP sockets are similar to their UNIX domain counterparts, but note the following differences:
     - UNIX domain datagram sockets are reliable, but UDP sockets are not—datagrams may be lost, duplicated, or arrive in a different order from that in which they were sent.
     - Sending on a UNIX domain datagram socket will block if the queue of data for the receiving socket is full.
-By contrast, with UDP, if the incoming datagram would overflow the receiver’s queue, then the datagram is silently dropped.
+By contrast, with UDP, if the incoming datagram would overflow the receiver's queue, then the datagram is silently dropped.

 ## 59.3 Data Representation